golemcloud/golem-examples/README.md

 The following fields are optional:

-- `requiresAdapter` is a boolean.
+- `requiresAdapter` is a boolean, defaults to **true**.
 If true, the appropriate version of the WASI Preview2 to Preview1 adapter is copied into the generated project (based on the guest language) to an `adapters` directory.
-- `requiresGolemHostWIT` is a boolean.
+- `requiresGolemHostWIT` is a boolean, defaults to **false**.
 If true, the Golem specific WIT interface gets copied into `wit/deps`.
-- `requiresWASI` is a boolean.
+- `requiresWASI` is a boolean, defaults to **false**.
 If true, the WASI Preview2 WIT interfaces which are compatible with Golem Cloud get copied into `wit/deps`.
 - `exclude` is a list of sub-paths and works as a simplified `.gitignore` file.
 It's primary purpose is to help the development loop of working on examples and in the future it will likely be dropped in favor of just using `.gitignore` files.

 ### Template rules